-(R) The assessment must include all elements and tools required by the OHCA; and adults, it include interviews (S) For may and/or communication with family, caretakers or other support persons as permitted by the member.
-For children under the age of 18, it must include an interview with a parent or other adult caretaker.
-For children, the assessment must also include information on school performance and school based services.
+(R) The assessment must will include all elements and tools required by the OHCA; and

+(S) For adults, it may include interviews and/or communication with family, caretakers or other support persons as permitted by the member.
+For children under the age of 18 16, it must will include an interview with a parent or other adult caretaker.
+For children, the assessment must will also include information on school performance and school based services.
 This service is performed by an AODTP or LBHP.
 The minimum face to face time spent in assessment with the member (and other family or caretakers as previously described in this paragraph) for a low complexity is one and one-half hours.
 For a moderate complexity it is two hours or more.
 This service can be billed in partial units to allow for shorter assessment sessions as needed by the member.
 This service is compensable on behalf of a member who is seeking services for the first time from the contracted agency.
 The service is not compensable if the member has previously received or is currently receiving services from the agency, unless there has been a gap in services of more than six months and it has been more than one year since the previous assessment.

-(3) Mental Health Services Plan Development by a Non-Physician
+(3) Mental Health Services Plan Development by a Non-Physician (moderate complexity).

-(moderate complexity).

 (A) Mental Health Services Plan Development by a Non-Physician (moderate complexity) is to be performed by the practitioners and others who will comprise the treatment team.
 It is performed with the direct active participation of the member and a member support person or advocate if requested by the member.
-In the case of children under the age of 18, it is performed with the participation of the parent or guardian and the child as age and developmentally appropriate.
+In the case of children under the age of $\frac{18}{16}$ , it is performed with the participation of the parent or guardian and the child as age and developmentally appropriate.

-(B) The Mental Health Services Plan is developed based on information obtained in the mental health assessment and assessment the evaluation of and determined includes diagnosis by the practitioners and the member of all pertinent information.
+(B) The Mental Health Services Plan is developed based on information obtained in the mental health assessment and includes the evaluation of assessment and determined diagnosis by the practitioners and the member of all pertinent information.
 It includes a discharge plan.
-It is a process whereby an individualized rehabilitation plan is developed that addresses the member's strengths, functional liabilities, assets, weaknesses or treatment qoals, objectives and methodologies that are specific and time limited.
+It is a process whereby an individualized rehabilitation plan is developed that addresses the member's strengths, functional assets, weaknesses or liabilities, treatment qoals, objectives and methodologies that are specific and time limited.

-(C) For adults, it must be focused on recovery and achieving maximum community interaction and involvement including goals for employment, independent living, volunteer work, or training.
-For children, the service plan must address school and educational concerns and assisting the family in caring for the child in the least restrictive level of care.
+(C) For adults, it must will be focused on recovery and achieving maximum community interaction and involvement including goals for employment, independent living, volunteer work, or training.
+For children, the service plan must will address school and educational concerns and assisting the family in caring for the child in the least restrictive level of care.

-(D) Comprehensive and ingrafted service plan content shall must address the following:
+(D) Comprehensive and ingrafted integrated service plan content shall address the following:

-(i) member strengths, needs, abilities, and preferences;(ii) identified presenting challenges, problems, needs, and diagnosis;
+(i) member strengths, needs, abilities, and preferences;

+(ii) identified presenting challenges, problems, needs, and diagnosis;